nurupo/chrome-mouse-wheel-tab-scroller/README.md

 ### Mouse is moving weirdly

-The program might affect mouse performance, especially in video games.

-If this happens to you, you can try changing the mouse capture method in the tray menu -- some might work better than other.
-If that doesn't help, you can try restarting the program.

-You can also temporarily disable the program by left-clicking on it in the tray, or alternatively right-clicking and selecting "Disable (Gaming Mode)".
+You can temporarily disable the program by left-clicking on its icon in the tray, or alternatively right-clicking and selecting "Disable".
 The tray icon will change to one with a little red x symbol, signifying that it's disabled.

-From my limited testing in Team Fortress 2, the Hook mouse capture method causes the mouse to behave weirdly in-game, while the Raw Input mouse capture method doesn't seem to affect the mouse performance (which is why it is the default).

 ### Antivirus flags the program